ycswaves/hello-csv/README.md

 1. Parse the loaded csv.
 2. For each line do transfomation for `first_name` and `last_name` into `full_name`, then put that into the data (hence we have `full_name` for each line).
 3. Send the transformed line via SMS. (see helper.js)
-4. Log the sent result to S3. (see helper.js)
+4. Log the SMS sending status result to S3. (see helper.js)

 ### Discussion